ryoe/ryoe.github.io/source/drafts/fun-with-time-zones-in-rails/index.markdown

 layout: post
 title: "Fun With Time Zones in Rails"
 date: 2016-06-01 14:45
-comments: true
+comments: false
 categories: [Web, Ruby, Rails, Time Zones]
 ---

 Recently, we had a need to limit when certain rake tasks would run.
-The tasks sync our data with a third party data store that doesn't change over night for our US-based customers.
-What we wanted is to not run the tasks between 1am-7am Eastern time -- meaning the tasks would run between 7am Eastern and 10pm Western.
+The tasks sync our data with a third party data store that doesn't change over night for our continental US-based customers.
+What we wanted is for the tasks to only run between 7am-1am Eastern (4am-10pm Western) which should cover typical work hours.
+In other words, we want to ensure the tasks do not run between 1am-7am Eastern.

 If you've ever worked with time zones before, then you know this is often trickier than you'd expect.
 This would be no different.